verhas/jamal/README.md

 The change of the opening and the closing strings always happens in pairs.
 You cannot change only the closing or only the opening string.
 You can, however, redefined one of them to be something that is different from the current value and the other one to be the same as the current value.
-Even in this case the definition should specify both strings.
+Even in this case, the definition should specify both strings.
 The change is valid only for the current scope and the original value is restored when returning from the scope, even if the opening and closing strings were set to different values multiple times.

 Neither the opening nor the closing string can be empty.
-Trying to set it to empty string will raise an error.
+Trying to set it to an empty string will raise an error.
 This usually happens when you get used to the `/` separator character as a convention and you forget to put it in front of the opening string, like in `{@sep [/]}`.
-(Jamal v1.0.0 gets into inifinite loop in case of empty opening string.
-Later versions will signal error.)
+(Jamal v1.0.0 gets into an infinite loop in case of an empty opening string.
+Later versions will signal an error.)

 When the opening and the end strings are set the original values are stored in a list.
 When the macro `sep` is used without any separator character, in other words, it is nothing more than the